Compendium solar spectrum formation: Preamble: on-line format and on-line material

 I had started on solar radio diagnostics (\citeads{1967BAN....19..254F}) but switched to optical spectrum formation thanks to De Jager's lecturing and then concentrated on the chromosphere thanks to J.\,Houtgast who took me as junior help to both 1966 eclipses to record the flash spectrum.
-Half a century later the chromospheric spectrum still fascinates me, as evident in \rrref{Sect.}{sec:chromosphere} which is more a status report than a course.
+Half a century later the chromospheric spectrum still fascinates me, as evident in \rrref{Sect.}{sec:chromosphere} which is more status report than course.

-C. (Kees) Zwaan\footnote{\href{https://robrutten.nl/robshots/Kees-Zwaan.jpg} {Cornelis (Kees) Zwaan} (1928--1999) was my thesis adviser and a close friend.
+C. (Kees) Zwaan\footnote{Remembrance: \href{https://robrutten.nl/robshots/Kees-Zwaan.jpg}{Cornelis (Kees) Zwaan} (1928--1999) was my thesis adviser and a close friend.
+He was a phenomenal educator with main interest in solar and stellar magnetism wrapped up in Schrijver and Zwaan (\citeyearads{2000ssma.book.....S}, \citeyearads{2008ssma.book.....S}).
 I not only took over his teaching but also his \href{https://robrutten.nl/dot/DOT_home.html}{DOT} stewardship.
 The revolutionary ``open principle'' of the DOT (no vacuum but rely on wind flushing to avoid convective turbulence from heating in the convergent beam to focus) was his idea and proposal to \href{https://robrutten.nl/dot/dotweb/dot-albums/photographs/2005-dt-dot-rh.jpg}{R.H.\,Hammerschlag}.
 DKIST is sort of open.} took over the Utrecht radiative transfer courses in the 1970s, modernized RTSA and set up IART.
 I copied much of his (neatly hand-written Dutch) material when I took over IART in 1985, RTSA in 1994 with English-version webposting in 1995 (\rrref{endnote}{note:posting}).
 I then also started \href{https://robrutten.nl/rrweb/rjr-elsewherecourses/dircontent.html}{teaching abroad}, appreciating getting to know an appreciable fraction of later colleagues worldwide.\footnote{I much missed face-to-face contact with the students in this zoom school.
 Just talking to your own screen is no good.
-I also missed who-what-where student presentations and joint meal and pub sessions.}
+I also missed who-what-where student introductions and joint meal and pub sessions.}

 I quit teaching at Utrecht at my mandatory retirement in 2007.
 In 2011 Utrecht University \href{https://robrutten.nl/Closure_Utrecht.html}{abruptly quit its astronomy} (even its A\&A and ApJ subscriptions) and effectively killed \href{https://robrutten.nl/Utrecht_solar.html}{Dutch solar physics}.
 The \href{https://robrutten.nl/dot/DOT_home.html}{DOT} is mothballed since.
 I still \href{https://robrutten.nl/My_courses.html}{teach abroad} when invited but without Utrecht affiliation.
+So it goes.}.